Forum highlights city’s green finance strength in global decarbonization drive

 READ MORE: Hong Kong seen as critical in advancing Asia's climate leadership

-To break this stalemate, researchers propose solutions for the HKSAR government, including establishing a cross-agency task force to push retrofitting, introducing mandatory energy audits and data disclosures, as well as providing more financial incentives.
+To break this stalemate, researchers proposed solutions for the HKSAR government, including establishing a cross-agency task force to push retrofitting, introducing mandatory energy audits and data disclosures, as well as providing more financial incentives.

 Contact the writer at gabylin@chinadailyhk.com